William-Venable/School_District_Analysis/README.md

 ![School_District_Summary](https://user-images.githubusercontent.com/110737061/189000780-5e01ed93-6ba6-4941-9532-2a8ddf095292.png)

 ### How is the school summary affected?
 - Looking closely at the data frame provided below, we can see all 15 of the listed schools and their grades.
-We can tell  that the charter schools seem to be better acedemically as opposed to the district schools which seem to struggle in math; all except for Thomas High School, which also seems to be the only charter school with a struggling math grade.
+We can tell  that the charter schools seem to be better academically as opposed to the district schools which seem to struggle in math; all except for Thomas High School, which also seems to be the only charter school with a struggling math grade.
 Because of this, it seems to be affecting the overall passing percentage.

 ![Per_School_Summary](https://user-images.githubusercontent.com/110737061/189002569-45247ed0-2ff2-4428-98e0-b355195347cf.png)